mrchantey/beet/README.md

 ```
 ## Examples

-Most examples rely on assets that can be downloaded with the following commands:
+Most examples rely on assets that can be downloaded with the following commands, or manually from [here](https://storage.googleapis.com/beet-misc/assets.tar.gz).

 ```sh
 curl -o ./assets.tar.gz https://storage.googleapis.com/beet-misc/assets.tar.gz